drovak/hpcalcpdp8/README.md

 left-most switch) will toggle between HP-35 (0) and HP-45 (1) modes.
 Typing `?`
 will print the valid keys used to interact with the simulator.

+### TO-DO ###

+Some planned ideas are to implement OS/8 support (easy), handle the HP-45 error display (slightly challenging), and offer macro support for HP-35 only and HP-45 only versions that run in a single field, though the HP-45 microcode may be too large for this.

 ### SPECIAL THANKS ###

 Thanks to Eric Smith for his inspiration in creating `casmsim` followed by